vuejs/jp.vuejs.org/src/v2/cookbook/adding-instance-properties.md

 ### When Using a Module System

 When you have access to a module system, you can easily organize shared code into modules, then `require`/`import` those modules wherever they're needed.
 This is the epitome of explicitness, because in each file you gain a list of dependencies.
-You know _exactly_ each one came from.
+You know _exactly_ where each one came from.

 While certainly more verbose, this approach is definitely the most maintainable, especially when working with other developers and/or building a large app.